jundalisay/superblist/content/en/research/montesquieu/spirit-of-the-laws/book-13/chapter-19.md

 title: "Is Tax Farming Or Commission Better?"
 linkTitle: "Chapter 8"
 weight: 14
-description: "The managing of the revenues by commission is like the conduct of a good father of a family, who collects his own rents himself with economy and order"
+description: "The managing of the revenues by commission is like the conduct of a good father of a family"
 image: "/covers/spirit.jpg"
 icon: "/icons/mont.png"
 ---